Burmese resistance movement 1885–1895: The Chin Tribes

 The Tashons were a powerful and influential tribe among the Chins.
 Previously on 1 January 1887, the British had started to assert their control over Chin territory by deposing U Yit as Sawbwa of Kale and installing U Pa Gyi in his stead.
 They then ventured into Tashon country with the objective of negotiating a trade route to India through the China Hills as well as displaying their military dominance and prowess to U Tok San, U Tha Dun and the Shwegyobyu Prince, they launched an offensive against the British by raiding Indin on 4 May 1888.
 This was followed by incursions into the plain in which the towns Sihuang and Homalin were targeted.
 By this time, the Siyins, another Chin tribe, had joined in the resistance, with them attacking Chitpauk on 17 October and Kantha on 22 September.
 Other tribes like the Soktes and Kamhaus also took the opportunity to attack the Kabaw valley, destroying Khamput in their wake.

 Facing the growing threat from the chin tribes, a military expedition was launched into the Hills led by Brigadier-General Faunce, who established his headquarters at Kanpale on 3 December 1888 and assembled a force of 1,200.
 Meanwhile, attacks from the Tashons and Siyins continued unabated.
 The main British strategy however was to undermine Chin solidarity by driving a wedge between the Chins.
 They would only attack the Siyins and the Kamhaus, while the Tashons would be left alone.
 The very first objective was the occupation of Khuasak, the main Siyin village.
 They then continued their advance on Khausak with a force of 517 rifles and two mountain guns.
 Fierce fighting ensued whereby many villages of the Siyins and Kamhaus were destroyed.
 Having done that, the British then turned their attention to the Tashons.

 With peaceful negotiations breaking down between the Tashons and British, the British decided to take on the offensive.
 Another military expedition was planned for 1889–1890, which was divided into two columns.
-The Northern Column was led by a Colonel Skene who positioned his forces at Fort White with 1,622 men.
-The Southern Column, consisting of 1,869 mean under Brigadier-General Symons, established themselves at Kan on 9 December 1889.
+The Northern Column was led by Colonel Skene who positioned his forces at Fort White with 1,622 men.
+The Southern Column, consisting of 1,869 men under Brigadier-General Symons, established themselves at Kan on 9 December 1889.
 These two columns would come to subdue the Tashons, Siyins, Hakha and Zokhuas.
 Fighting stretched all the way into 1891 when the Kamhaus finally submitted under superior British firepower.
 Sporadic outbreaks of resistance still occurred with the minority tribes with stubborn attacks by Siyin and other smaller tribes.
 The Siyins persisted to the last but was eventually subdued.
 Khup Pau, the Siyin chief and his son Khai Kam, finally surrendered on 16 May 1894.
 Still, the Chins were perceived to be the fiercest and strongest foe to the British advancement, having lasted for more than seven years.